Please help turn something bad into something good. Spread news of this story.

 Fortunately, the USOC elite athlete survived the extended stay in Greek hospitals.

-Unfortunately, the coach's statement is contradicted by later-discovered facts which appear to establish that the powerboat ran over the US athlete while she was stopped sitting on her board.
+Unfortunately, the coach's statement is contradicted by later-discovered facts which would establish that the powerboat ran over the US athlete while she was stopped sitting on her board.

 Athlete Kim Birkenfeld woke up over a month later in US hospital.
 She never regained use of her arms.
 Training for how to breathe, speak and walk is a never-ending process.

 At the time of the 2002 accident, she held #1 ranking on the US Sailing Team in the sport of Olympic-class windsurfing, training for Athens 2004.
 But that day was her last day to be an athlete.

-At September 2014, the question remains without answer - Did the NZ powerboat run over the US athlete or did the athlete run into the powerboat?
+Did the New Zealand-owned powerboat run over the US athlete - or did the athlete run into the powerboat?